-Western Carolina University (WCU) is a public university and part of the University of North Carolina system.
+Western Carolina University (WCU) is a public college and part of the larger UNC system.
 It was founded in 1889 to educate those living in the Appalachians of western North Carolina.
-WCU has retained much of its outdoorsy culture.
+WCU has retained much of its culture of outdoor adventure and is among the top beautiful college campuses in our ranking.
 For example, the university is home to the popular Base Camp Cullowhee, an organization that acts as a liaison between students and the local community.
-It organizes adventures such as the Rock & Rumble Fest/Bouldering Competition, Tuck River Cleanup, and the Catamount Adventure Camp for Kids.
+This outdoor program organizes adventures such as the Rock & Rumble Fest/Bouldering Competition, Tuck River Cleanup, and the Catamount Adventure Camp for Kids.

 2. Appalachian State University